sayakpaul/diffusers-torchao/README.md

 * *Expected gains and their ceiling are dependent on the hardware being used*.
 For example, compute density of the operations popped on a GPU has an effect on on the speedup.
 For the same code, you may see better numbers on an A100 than H100, simply because the operations weren't compute-dense enough for H100.
 In these situations, bigger batch sizes might make the effect of using a better GPU like H100 more pronounced.

 * *Shapes matter*.
 Not all models are created equal.
 Certain shapes are friendlier in order for quantization to show its benefits over others.
 Usually, bigger shapes benefit quantization, resulting into speedups.
 The thinner the dimensions, the less pronounced the effects of quantization, especially for precisions like int8.
 In our case, using quantization on smaller models like [PixArt-Sigma](https://huggingface.co/PixArt-alpha/PixArt-Sigma-XL-2-1024-MS) wasn't particularly beneficial.
+This is why, `torchao` provides an "autoquant" option that filters out smaller layers to exclude from quantization.

 * *Small matmuls.* If the matmuls of the underlying are small enough or the performance without quantization isn't bottlenecked by weight load time, these techniques may reduce performance.